 The combination of good quality mature, or vintage cheddar with fresh thyme gives a distinctly savoury flavour to these breadsticks.
 Also, the addition of Parmesan cheese to the bread dough enhances and reaffirms their cheesy flavour.
 While pastry cheese straws can be oily at times, that is not the case here.
 No greasy fingers whilst munching on these!

 As well as tasting delicious on their own, these cheesy breadsticks also make a perfect accompaniment to soup, such as Hearty Minestrone Soup.
 While sounding an unlikely combination, we ate these with a simple beef casserole that had been bubbling away on the hob all day.
-Not so surprising when Cheddar is often used in the pastry of well made beef pies.
+Not so surprising when Cheddar is often used in the pastry of beef pies.

 Recipe: Cheddar Cheese Thyme Soft Breadsticks makes 32